First Aid Courses

 Course on cardio pulmonary resuscitation (CPR) to provide the skills needed to recognize and respond to cardiovascular emergencies and choking for adults, children and babies depending on the level of CPR chosen.
 Course meets legislation requirements for provincial/territorial worker safety and insurance boards, and include the latest CPR guidelines and training in the use of automated external defibrillator (AED).

-EFA - Emergency First Aid
+EFA - Emergency/Basic First Aid CPR/AED

 3 year certification.